AuroraRoboticsLab/GodotRobot/README.md

     ERROR: Attempt to get non-existent interface function: object_has_script_method.

-This is caused by godot-cpp being 4.3, but engine being 4.2.
+This is caused by checking out the wrong godot-cpp version (e.g. 4.2 instead of 4.3).
 Check out the right version and rebuild godot-cpp.

-    ERROR: Cannot load a GDExtension built for Godot 4.3.0 using an older version of Godot (4.2.2).
+    ERROR: Cannot load a GDExtension built for Godot 4.X.0 using an older version of Godot (4.Y.0).
-This is caused by compiling for 4.3, but engine being 4.2.
+This is caused by compiling for 4.X.0, but engine being 4.Y.0.
 Upgrade your engine.